-Short Story of Ambition, Determination & Realisation; Response to Bill Holland's writing challenge
+Short Story 'The Woman on the Mountaintop', Ambition, Determination and Realisation; Response to a Challenge

 It seems we all love a challenge.
 There’s something in the human psyche that can’t resist one!
 Writing challenges are wonderful.
 They make us look at specifics, they channel our thoughts, they inspire in so many ways and a remarkable amount of unique responses are generated.

-This story is in response to billybuc's (Bill Holland's) challenge to write a story or poem using a specific title, inspired by a specific photo (below).
-You can read his challenge here.
+This story is in response to challenge to write a story or poem using a specific title, inspired by a specific photo (below).
 My thanks to bill for issuing this challenge and for continuing his inspiration and encouragement to writers everywhere.

 The Woman on the Mountaintop